Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

 \begin{remark}[Other Network Architectures] Using `Tensor programs' \citep{yangTensorProgramsII2020} it is possible to recursively calculate the limiting kernels of numerous neural network architectures such as RNNs and transformers as well as networks containing batchnorm and pooling layers.
 Remarkably, it turns out that any network where the input is first processed by a fully connected linear layer (as in Def.\@ \ref{def:feed-forward-net}) yields isotropic limit kernels.
 The recursive formulas obtained tend to be complicated, but it is often straightforward to infer isotropy. \end{remark}

 Neural network kernels can appear to be entirely unrelated, and the following examples illustrate the variety of such kernels.
 What connects them is that they are isotropic and thereby of the form \eqref{eq: joint nngp form}. \begin{example}[NNGP-kernels of shallow networks] \leavevmode Consider a neural network as in Definition \ref{def:feed-forward-net} with $L=2$, but \emph{without bias }$b^{(l)}$.
-Varying the activation function $\phi$ yields a wide range of NNGP-kernels. \begin{itemize} \item For the ReLU activation function \(\phi(x) = \max\{0,x\}\) \citet{choKernelMethodsDeep2009} calculate the NNGP-kernel to be the `arccosine kernel'
+Varying the activation function $\phi$ yields a wide range of NNGP-kernels.
+Note that the following formulas differ slightly from the cited works since our normalization $\gamma_l$ only coincides with their normalization up to constants. \begin{itemize} \item For the ReLU activation function \(\phi(x) = \max\{0,x\}\) \citet{choKernelMethodsDeep2009} calculate the NNGP-kernel to be the `arccosine kernel'